nickbrandt/gitlab-ui/doc/component-lifecycle.md

 the package is updated.
 We are using [Renovate GitLab Bot](https://gitlab.com/leipert-projects/renovate-gitlab-bot) to automate this process.

-Once an MR is created to bump the version, it will need to be merged by a maintainer.
+Once an MR is created to bump the version, it will need to be merged into both [Pajamas](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com) and [GitLab](https://gitlab.com/gitlab-org/gitlab).

+For Pajamas, once the generated MR is approved, Renovate GitLab Bot will automatically merge the update.
 At this time, the changes should be viewable on the Pajamas site.

+For Gitlab, the MR needs to be merged by a maintainer.

 # Component status